2016 Bass Pro Shops NRA Night Race

 The 2016 Bass Pro Shops NRA Night Race was a NASCAR Sprint Cup Series stock car race held on August 20–21, 2016 at Bristol Motor Speedway in Bristol, Tennessee.
 48 laps were completed during the evening of August 20 before the race was stopped due to rain and completed on August 21, 2016.
 Contested over 500 laps on the .533 mi short track, it was the 23rd race of the 2016 NASCAR Sprint Cup Series season.

 Kevin Harvick scored his third win of the season, The race had eight lead changes among different drivers and nine cautions for 106 laps, as well as 3 red flags for a total of 18 hours, 21 minutes and 4 seconds.

 Report

 Background

 Bristol Motor Speedway, the track where the race was held.

-The Bristol Motor Speedway, formerly known as Bristol International Raceway and Bristol Raceway, is a NASCAR short track venue located in Bristol, Tennessee.
-Constructed in 1960, it held its first NASCAR race on July 30, 1961.
-Despite its short length, Bristol is among the most popular tracks on the NASCAR schedule because of its distinct features, which include extraordinarily steep banking, an all concrete surface, two pit roads, and stadium-like seating.
-It has also been named one of the loudest NASCAR tracks.
+Bristol Motor Speedway is a 0.533 mi oval short track in Bristol, Tennessee.

 Entry list

 The preliminary entry list for the race included 40 cars and was released on August 15, 2016 at 9:25 a.m.
 Eastern time.